2011 military intervention in Libya

 On the intervention's first day on 19 March, American and British naval forces fired over 110 Tomahawk cruise missiles, and imposed a naval blockade.
 The French Air Force, British Royal Air Force, and Royal Canadian Air Force also undertook sorties across Libya.
 The intervention did not employ foreign ground troops, with the exception of special forces, which were not covered by the UN resolution.
 NATO flew 26,500 sorties over eight months, including 7,000 bombing sorties targeting Gaddafi's forces.

-The Libyan government's response to the campaign was ineffectual, with Gaddafi's forces failing to shoot down any NATO aircraft, despite the country extensively possessing anti-aircraft systems.
+The Libyan government's response to the campaign was ineffectual, with Gaddafi's forces failing to shoot down any NATO aircraft, despite the country possessing extensive anti-aircraft systems.
 The conflict ended in late October following the killing of Muammar Gaddafi and the overthrow of his government.
 Libya's new government requested that NATO's mission be extended to the end of 2011, however the Security Council unanimously voted to end NATO's mandate on 31 October.
 NATO's rationale for the intervention faced criticism, notably in a report released by the British parliament in 2016, which concluded that the UK government "failed to identify that the threat to civilians was overstated and that the rebels included a significant Islamist element."

 The official names for the interventions by the coalition members were Opération Harmattan by France; Operation Ellamy by the United Kingdom; Operation Mobile for the Canadian participation and Operation Odyssey Dawn for the United States.
 The operation has also been referred to as the Third Barbary War, in reference to two 19th-century American expeditions in the area.